 The Bachelor of Laws provides you with professional legal skills including the ability to analyse legal material and understand fundamental legal principles; an understanding of the relationship between law and society; the skills to analyse and solve non-legal problems and specialised study into the Australian legal system.

-Law units are available at Campbelltown and Parramatta campuses.
-Social Science units are available at various campuses (mainly Bankstown and Kingswood), depending on the units chosen.
+Law subjects are available at Campbelltown and Parramatta campuses.
+Social Science subjects are available at various campuses (mainly Bankstown and Kingswood), depending on the subjects chosen.

 Our graduates from the Bachelor of Laws are eligible to apply to the Legal Profession Admission Board for admission to legal practice in NSW after undertaking prescribed practical legal training.